Jones’ 3 lifts No. 4 Texas over No. 14 West Virginia 72-70

 Coleman blocked Sherman’s layup attempt at the rim.
 Culver, trying to fight through a pair of defenders, missed another layup on the Mountaineers’ next possession.
 Kai Jones then blocked another Culver layup attempt and Jones scored at the other end of the court as part of an 8-0 run that tied the score at 57 with 8:36 left.

+“I thought there was a lot of contact in the post,” Huggins said.
+“Those are shots Derek normally makes.”

-But the Longhorns never retook the lead until the final seconds.
+The Longhorns, who trailed most of the game, didn’t retake the lead until the final seconds.

 BIG PICTURE